MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 You can use [Quick Actions](../ide/quick-actions.md) to refactor, generate, or otherwise modify code with a single action.

-For example, one useful task is that you can perform by using Quick Actions is to **Remove unnecessary usings** from the code in the **MainWindow.xaml.cs** tab.
+For example, one useful task that you can perform by using Quick Actions is to **Remove unnecessary usings** from the C# code in the **MainWindow.xaml.cs** tab.

 Here's how: